 Some community settings such as schools and some high-risk congregate settings such as correctional facilities and homeless shelters might include additional layers of prevention (e.g., physical distancing, contact tracing) High-risk congregate settings may implement added prevention as needed in the event of a facility outbreak even if COVID-19 Community Levels in the surrounding community are low.
 Daily we are monitoring health equity in vaccine distribution and assessing hospitalization data to ensure access to high quality healthcare.
 Please note that recommendations based on COVID-19 Community Levels may not apply to healthcare settings such as hospitals or long-term care facilities.

-To maximize protection from the Delta variant and prevent possibly spreading it to others, wear a mask indoors in public if you are in an area of substantial or high transmission.
+Even if you are fully vaccinated, to maximize protection and prevent possibly spreading COVID-19 to others, wear a mask indoors in public if you are in an area of substantial or high transmission

 If employees are ill (cough, fever and shortness of breath) they should stay home until they are fully recovered.

 Healthcare providers make the decision to test for COVID-19.
 COVID-19 testing is available at local pharmacies and Urgent Care centers.

 Help to slow the spread of COVID-19 by wearing a mask, getting a your recommended COVID-19 vaccine, washing your hands and cleaning frequently touched surfaces.
 Best advice: Get Vaccinated Against COVID-19!